A-World-Felt/NATHAN-console/README.md

 Since 2022, this journey has become a shared adventure.
 Today, I’m proud to present the first version of the console:
 **NATHAN — Narrative Audio Terminal for Humans with Alternative Navigation**.

 As time becomes more limited for me, my hope is to pass the torch.
-I want the community to take this project further—to make it bigger, better, and even more inclusive.
+I want the community to take this project further, to make it bigger, better, and even more inclusive.

 ---